Who Can Bring A Wrongful Death Action?

 Unlike the statute of limitations, parties to the lawsuit can be changed and substituted, and the lawsuit does not automatically fail.
 At the same time, the case proceeds with fewer difficulties by being brought by the correct parties.

 There is a lot to consider when you are dealing with a wrongful death claim, especially one that involves possible negligence from the hospital and medical professionals who took care of your loved one.
 It is important to seek out a professional like a hospital death lawyer Decatur, GA to answer any of your questions or concerns.
-A lawyer from The Krause Law Firm could be the help you need during this complex time.
+A lawyer from Wrongful Death Krause Law Firm could be the help you need during this complex time.